Association to Repeal Abortion Laws formed

 NARAL urges the United States Department of Justice to direct the FBI to investigate attacks on clinics as domestic terrorism just days before an attack at a Planned Parenthood clinic in Colorado Springs.

 NARAL endorses Hillary Clinton for president

 NARAL endorses Secretary Hillary Clinton for President of the United States ahead of Iowa caucuses.

-NARAL leads the successful #AskAboutAbortion campaign in which over 50,000 Americans and the heads of nine leading grassroots organizations called on debate moderators to ask a question about abortion during the Democratic primary debates.
+NARAL joins the successful #AskAboutAbortion campaign, started by Renee Bracey Sherman, in which over 50,000 Americans and the heads of nine leading grassroots organizations called on debate moderators to ask a question about abortion during the Democratic primary debates.
 The campaign shines a light on the fact that abortion is not a niche issue.
 Rather, it’s foundational to a woman’s ability to determine her own destiny.

 Whole Woman’s Health v.
 Hellerstedt

 In Whole Woman’s Health v.
 Hellerstedt, the United States Supreme Court rules that certain clinic closure laws in the state of Texas are unconstitutional.
 The Court found that these laws create huge obstacles to women seeking reproductive healthcare, making a strong case to strike down similar laws in other states.

 NARAL President shares her abortion story at the Democratic National Convention

 NARAL President Ilyse Hogue makes history by sharing her abortion story on stage at the Democratic National Convention in Philadelphia.
 This marked the first time anyone shared a personal abortion story on stage at the Democratic Convention.